Sharifa Fadel: Life and career

 Born in Cairo, the granddaughter of qāriʾ Ahmed Nada Fadel, Sharifa Fadel started her career as a child, appearing in a radio program for children and in several films starting from 1947.
 Trained since childhood in music and religious chanting, she studied at the Cairo Institute of Dramatic Arts.

 Among the most popular Egyptian singers between the 1950s and the 1980s, Fadel made her professional debut recording "Amanat Ma Tshahrni Ya Bakra" by composer Mohamed Al-Moji.
-Her hits include "Tamm El-Badr Badry", "Haret El-Sakayeen", composed by her longtime collaborator Mounir Murad, and "Om El-Batal", a 1973 song in honor of his son, who had died in the Yom Kippur War.
+Her hits include "Tamm El-Badr Badry", "Haret El-Sakayeen", composed by her longtime collaborator Mounir Murad, and "Om El-Batal", a 1973 song in honor of her son, who had died in the Yom Kippur War.
 As an actress, she appeared in about 20 films and also worked on stage and in radio.
 She retired in the early 1990s.

+Death

 Fadel died on 5 March 2023, at the age of 85.